GemmaKit

 The Chat Completions endpoint, with the same JSON request and SSE response shape your existing client already speaks.
 No Responses API.

-03 / client
+03 / clients

 04 / auth